 In actuality, ADHD can be a serious condition that affects everything from academics to job performance.
 Without proper treatment, those affected can find themselves struggling to live a normal life with next to no explanation for struggles like trouble concentrating, retaining information or sitting still for long periods of time.

 While a diagnosis of ADHD isn’t generally a reason to seek residential mental health care, ADD or ADHD in conjunction with another mental disorder can create serious issues that require dedicated treatment.
-At the Florida House Experience, we offer a specialized course of care for ADHD as well as co-occurring disorders like mental health challenges or substance use disorders, providing the support necessary to help our community members live full and healthy lives.
+At FHE Health, we offer a specialized course of care for ADHD as well as co-occurring disorders like mental health challenges or substance use disorders, providing the support necessary to help our community members live full and healthy lives.

 What Are ADD and ADHD?

 ADHD, or attention-deficit/hyperactivity disorder, is a brain-based disorder that manifests through an inability to sit still, focus on details, control behavior or process information normally.
 Most frequently diagnosed in children, ADHD can be present in adults as well, with some individuals failing to receive a diagnosis until age 20 or later.

 ADD and ADHD were originally categorized as two separate and distinct disorders, but the thinking behind diagnoses has now changed.
 As of 1994, ADD is considered a subset of ADHD, referring to a form of ADHD that doesn’t show signs of hyperactivity like regular fidgeting.
 However, most doctors choose ADHD as a diagnosis for all affected individuals due to the variable nature of this condition.

 While ADHD can look different for many people, common symptoms include:

 - Inattention, including disorganization, trouble focusing, regular daydreaming and difficulty paying attention when spoken to